eng1-team3-8/Stumble-Home/README_PROJECT_STRUCTURE.md

     - build.gradle
     - src/main/java/

-Shared runtime assets are at the repository root in `assets/` and are referenced by the `lib` module.
+Shared runtime assets are located inside the module at `StumbleHome/lib/src/main/assets/` and are packaged by the `lib` module.

 How to build: